nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 2.10 Subsections

+:man_technologist: Have a task that is really long?
+Want to organise it in smaller sections?
+Why not use subsection?

 ### 2.10.1 Adding a Subsection to a Task : `subsection`

 Adds a subsection to a task in the task book.
 The subsection added will appear as in the corresponding task's task card.